livefir/fir/docs/quickstart.md

 ```
 {% endraw %}

-In the above snippet, we use the Alpinejs magic function, `$fir.emit` to send an event to the server on a button click.
+In the above snippet, we use the custom Alpinejs magic function, `$fir.emit` to send an event to the server on a button click.
 Shortly we will see how to handle this event to change state on the server, followed by updating a count on the web page.

 ## Render view